amirzaim/xemu-appimage/README.md

 3. Xbox HDD image file

 For game discs, you will need to dump it from your own console via FTP transfer or using specialized DVD-ROM drive as all Xbox Game Discs are using non-standard DVD format which the game contents are unreadable by most DVD-ROM drives.
 Refer to this page here on how to obtain these thing: https://xemu.app/docs/disc-images/

+As update of today, I am decided to pause this project for a while, will change this repo to read-only though.